jsborjesson/jsborjesson.github.io/_posts/2017-06-05-implementing-equality-in-ruby.md

 ## Skeleton

-We will be implementing equality on a simple class called `T`, it simply holds a value and doesn't reveal it back to us.
+We will be implementing equality on a class called `T`, it simply holds a value and doesn't reveal it back to us.

 ```ruby
 class T